smkv/scheduler/README.md

 ## NB!

-Current database design supports execute tasks only once per day.
+Current database design supports execute of each task only once per day.